 With personalized emails, surveys and polls you can mobilize people from your community and help them feel closer to you.
 The more often someone interacts with you, the more likely they are to return to your publication.

 Think about what kind of engagement suits you and your publication best – you’ll find useful tips on our blog.
+In our Independent Media Community you can also find inspiration from other publishers and discuss your ideas.

 Learn more about community building